-Privately-owned Rental Units
+Privately-owned Committed Affordable Rental Units

-There are currently 2,925 privately-owned, committed-affordable rental units for low-to moderate-income households in the City.
+There are currently 2,924 privately-owned, committedaffordable rental units for low-to moderate-income households in the City.
 Alexandria's five-year objective for these units is to preserve, maintain or even achieve a net increase in the number of units through investment of local funds and/or through non-monetary tools and strategies.
 However, affordability could be lost in these units as the private entities that own and operate them can opt out of the rental subsidy contracts that will expire.
-Currently, contracts could be lost at the Olde Towne West III properties (contract is due to expire 2019/2020), and at the Heritage at Old Town (contract is renewed annually).
+Currently, the contract for Bellefonte Apartments is in the process of being renewed (12 units).
+The City is in conversations with HUD, The Heritage at Old Town (140 units) and Old Towne West (75 units) for renewable of their contracts.

-The City is being proactive in developing tools and strategies to preserve the housing affordability of these properties.
-A planning process to preserve the same number committed affordable units at the current levels of affordability is a priority.
-The City will continue to proactively work with other private owners to preserve other affordable housing units, when possible, and will continue to identify possible resources to assist in preserving and expanding the supply of affordable housing for lower- income households.
-The property owners, neighbors, residents and other stakeholders are involved.
+The City is being proactive in developing tools and strategies to preserve the housing affordability of expiring contracts.
+Planning processes to preserve the same number committed affordable units at the current levels of affordability is a priority.
+The recently approved RMF Zone will be a critical tool for this effort.
+The City will continue to proactively work with other private owners to preserve affordable housing units, when possible, and will continue to identify possible resources to assist in preserving and expanding the supply of affordable housing for lower- income households.